 Hell’s Rain (2007) aka Anna’s Storm.
 (2007).
 TV movie.
 The town of Cottonwood, Colorado is caught up in a meteor storm that rains debris down across the state without warning.
 Residents struggle to survive the meteorite falls as the town’s Mayor tries to instil calm.
 Meanwhile, psychic messages from her dead son inform her that the meteorites are the precursor to a larger asteroid threat.

 Trailer | Watch

 Hope (2016).
 Six minute film.
-A lone scientist believes that the Earth will be destroyed in a series of catastrophic asteroid impacts.
-No-one believes him so he builds his own space station, Hope, to use as an ark to preserve hundreds of specimens of life on Earth, then watches alone from space as the asteroid fragments rain down below.
+A lone scientist believes that the Earth will be destroyed in a series of catastrophic meteoroid impacts.
+No-one believes him so he builds his own space station, Hope, to use as an ark to preserve hundreds of specimens of life on Earth, then watches alone from space as the fragments rain down on Earth below.

 His wife refuses to leave Earth, so he ends up alone on the space station, with a cargo of hundreds of preserved specimens of life on Earth, watching from space as the asteroids bombard the Earth.